WilliamY97/LearningJournal/Concepts/Kadane's Algorithm.md

 # Kadan's Algorithm

-A solution to the maximum subarray problem.
+A solution to the **maximum subarray problem**.
 This is the task of find the adjoining subarray in a 1-D array of numbers which has the largest sum.

 Example